Agents-of-TICO/gym-cityflow/README.md

 `env.reset(seed=42)` can also be called with a new seed to restart the environment with a new seed

-Here is an example of how to train and run PPO on a CityFlow environment:
+Here is an example of how to train and run PPO on a CityFlow environment (NOTE: this example uses the PPO model provided by stable-baselines3 to facilitate training, if you want to run this example you should install stable-baselines3 with the command `pip install stable-baselines3`)

 ```python
 import gym